DavidVogelxyz/win11-config/README.md

         - Set the transparency for the default profile for the regular user's PowerShell
         - Set the fonts for the default profile for the admin Powershell
         - Set the transparency for the default profile for the admin Powershell
+- PowerToys:
+    - Keyboard Manager:
+        - "Caps Lock" as "Escape"
+        - Other keybinds
+- Other configurations:
+    - Add user's home directory to the "Quick access" panel in Windows Explorer

 ## What this script does